 I'm always looking for new/interesting projects, so please contact me if you think I might be of value to your company, organization or program.

 Finally, a word about my photography.
-I consider myself a photographer in that I enjoy taking images as a way of telling stories.
-I do not consider myself a photographer from the perspective of my pastime being a vocation or source of income.
+I consider myself a photographer in that I enjoy taking pictures as a way of telling stories.
+I do not consider myself a photographer from the perspective of being a "professional" - photography is a pastime, not a vocation.
 I'm not that good at it, or that committed to it.
 However, I enjoy the practice enough, and have received enough positive feedback about my images, that I am focusing on the art more and more.

 If there is an underlying message to my photography, it is to serve as a reminder.....